uniquerockrz/notes.sauravmodak.com/docs/programming_notes/C++/Intro.md

 To compile a C++ program, we have to first build it to run it.
 Building a program means to convert the human written source code to the executable code that a computer can understand.
 This is done using a compiler, and various IDEs have tools that can automate this process.

+The first text we see in the program is called `#include` which is a statement to include header files into the program.
+In simple words what it basically does is copies all the source code of the `iostream` file into our program.
+We are using two functions from those header files, the `cout` and the `endl`.

+C++ also has these concept of namespaces, which you can think of as referring several functions together.
+We are using the namespace `std` here, which allows us to call the `cout` and `endl` directly, without referring them as `std::cout` and `std::endl`.

 Like some languages, the C++ program needs to have a `main()` function where the execution of the code starts.
 It also needs to return a value, and the standards say that main function should ideally return an int.

 We see two instructions in the above program, that is `cout` and `endl`.
 The `cout` is used for printing text to the standard output, which is usually the console, and the `endl` is used to end the line, which is same as adding a newline at the end of the string.